Gift Acceptance Policy

 - Gifts of Life Insurance

-- GOSPEL FOR ASIA encourages prospective donors to name the Organization as a beneficiary of all or a portion of a person’s life insurance policies.
+- GFA WORLD encourages prospective donors to name the Organization as a beneficiary of all or a portion of a person’s life insurance policies.

 - The Organization will not, however, agree to accept gifts from donors for the purpose of purchasing life insurance on the donor’s life.